tom-howard/ros/content/com2009/la1/week1.md

 ## Publishers and Subscribers: A *ROS Communication Method*

+ROS Topics are key to making things happen on a robot.
+Nodes can publish (*write*) and/or subscribe to (*read*) ROS Topics in order to share data around the ROS network.
+Data is published to topics using *ROS Messages*.
+We were actually publishing messages to a topic when we made the robot move using the Teleop node in the previous exercises.

+Let's have a look at this in a bit more detail...

 #### Exercise 4: Exploring ROS Topics and Messages {#ex4}

 We can find out more about the `/cmd_vel` topic by using the `rostopic` *ROS command*.